qihongl/learn-hippo/README.md

 ./submit-sim2.sh
 ```

-Executing this file will submit 15 jobs to train 15 models in parallel with the specified simulation parameters. `submit-sim2.sh` will specify the parameter in [train-model.sh](https://github.com/qihongl/learn-hippo/blob/master/src/train-model.sh), then it will submits a python job with the following command:
+Executing this file will submit 15 jobs to train 15 models in parallel with the specified simulation parameters.
+Specifically, `submit-sim2.sh` will fill in the parameters in [train-model.sh](https://github.com/qihongl/learn-hippo/blob/master/src/train-model.sh), then `train-mode.sh` will submits a python job with the following command:

 ```sh
 srun python -u train-sl.py --exp_name ${1} --subj_id ${2} --penalty ${3}  \